cmathews95/analysis-intern-test/README.md

 1: Looking at the .sql file in Q1, you'll find 3 tables: transaction_type, status_type, and transactions.
 Using the transactions table and the information provided in the lookups, please answer the following question: Calculate the average time between a customer's second to last to purchase and the cancellation of their account.

-2: Wite a simple method that estimates the estimate and variances of parametes for a simple OLS model, only using numpy or other libraries to store arraytypes.
+2: Write a method that gives the OLS estimate and variance of linear model, only using numpy or other libraries to store arraytypes.

 3: Write a function that takes a list and returns the frequency count of each element in the list.